aradhana14nov/MinIO-Operator-tile/tutorials/minio-instance-creation-tutorial.md

 The Port value for "minio-service" of Type NodePort is : 30205

-Using this port to access MinIO's Pod using below URL:
+We will use this port to access MinIO's Pod using below URL:

 Click on http://##DNS.ip##:30205 to access MinIO's dashboard from your browser.